 Plan a Back-to-School Event

 We all enjoy counting down to something special, so why not do it for back to school?
 Create a fun way to countdown with your family for the first day of school.
 For ideas, consider a paper chain, a special activity each day or maybe even a book countdown.

 Inviting friends over for an end of summer party can be lots of fun, too.
 For younger students, thinking of a first day of school teacher gift for the teacher can be a thoughtful way to build your child’s student-teacher relationship.
 It’s the thought that counts so even an “It’s nice to meet you note” is all they need to make.
 It can be fun to have your child make a self-portrait or a back to school interview to create a keepsake before school starts.
 The night before school starts can be a little anxious for everyone.
 For younger students, consider having a few books about starting school to read together.

 Our parents did it and we still continue to do it today: take that first day of school photo year after year.
 It shows our children that this day is special and that we’re proud of them as parents and their progress from year to year.
 Print it out and hang it on the fridge as a reminder of the excitement of the day.
 You could also add a little poem of inspiration to create a keepsake.

-Back to School Survival Guide
+Back-to-School Survival Guide

-Creating a system that works for you is key for your family’s back to school prep.
+Creating a system that works for you is key for your family’s back-to-school prep.
 Discussing it together and setting goals together will help you all be prepared in your routine, supplies and overall memories as you share the excitement of starting school each year.
 Keeping students excited about school and learning can help lead to their success!